 The University of Maryland Medical Center is a major tertiary and primary care facility with approximately 900 beds.
 The Medical Center cares for more than 30,000 inpatients and 500,000 outpatients each year.
 In each unit, doctors, nurses, students, clinical pharmacists and support staff work as a team to promote unified and comprehensive care for every patient.

-There are multiple medical teams at UMMC, including 6 medical services.
-There are numerous critical care units, including the Medical Intensive Care Unit (MICU), Coronary Care Unit (CCU), Cardiothoracic ICU (CT-ICU), General Surgery ICU (SICU), Neurologic ICU, and four critical care units whithin the Maryland Shock Trauma Center.
-Most of these critical care units have step-down units (IMC) as well.
+There are multiple medical teams at UMMC, including 8 medical services.
+There are numerous critical care units, including the Medical Intensive Care Unit (MICU), Coronary Care Unit (CCU), Cardiac Surgery ICU (CS-ICU), General Surgery ICU (SICU), Neurologic ICU, and three critical care units within the Maryland Shock Trauma Center.
+Many of these critical care units have step-down units (IMC) as well.
 Several specialty units are located within UMMC, including the Bone Marrow Transplant Unit and the Greenebaum Cancer Center.
 Medical residents provide patient care under the direct supervision of faculty and subspecialty fellows serve as consultants and participate in specialized care.

 Baltimore Veterans Affairs Medical Center (VA)

 The VA Medical Center is a 324 bed facility.
-The hospital contains a fully digitalized radiology department, as well as a computerized medical record system, which gives physicians ready access to clinical data, discharge summaries and laboratory results in all team conference rooms and nursing units.
-This computerized medical record allows all progress notes and orders to be entered electronically, and physicians can easily retrieve and enter information for their patients.
+The hospital contains a fully digitalized radiology department, as well as a computerized medical record system.
+These services give physicians ready access to clinical data, discharge summaries and laboratory results in all team conference rooms and nursing units.
+The computerized medical record allows all progress notes and orders to be entered electronically, and physicians can easily retrieve and enter information for their patients.

 The Baltimore facility is only one of two VA Medical Centers in the country that have two large federally funded programs in geriatrics -- the Geriatric Research Education Clinical Center (GRECC) and a Claude D. Pepper Older Americans Independence Center.
 It is ranked among the top 5 percent of VA Medical Centers in VA-funded research.